1. What is Basic Social Security II (Arbeitslosengeld II)?

 73. Do I need to accept any job that is offered to me?
 What is reasonable?

 The personal interests is secondary to public interest.
 Therefore, you must always accept any type of work for which you are able to undertake - even mini-jobs .
 It does not matter if the salary is lower than the tariff or below the usual local wage.
 Of course, “unethical” working condition are excluded from this.
 There are other exceptions, for example, the care of a relative or raising a child under three years, meaning, a job offer would not be reasonable.

 74. What happens if I refuse a job offer?
 Can it be that I get no more money?

 Any refusal of suitable work leads to the reduction of standard need by 30% for 3 months.
 The reduction occurs with effect on the calendar month following the effective date of the decision which determines the reduction of benefits.
-In the case of a repeated refusal within a year, basic social security II standard benefits will reduced by 60 %.
-In case of a further repetition, the basic social security II is reduced by 100 %.

 The district job center (KreisJobCenter) can provide additional non-cash benefits or benefits in kind to a reasonable extent in the case of a decrease of more than 30 percent.
 Since the work in question is reasonable, it is the responsibility of the parties concerned not to let these consequences occur.

 75. If I reject a job offer as a youth, what happens then?

 If youth under 25 years turn down an acceptable job - be it employment, vocational training, integration measure or work opportunity – basic social security II benefits are limited to benefits for accommodation and heating for three months.
 The payment of rent and heating costs are then given directly to the landlord.
 The basic living requirements will be ensured by handing out purchase coupons.